dingfengshi/TriDet/README.md

 | ActivityNet | 54.71 | 38.01 | 8.35 | 36.77 |

 *There has been a slight improvement in the results of some datasets compared to those reported in the paper.
+*Note: We conduct all our experiments on a single A100-40G GPU and the training results may vary depending on the type of GPU used.

 ## Test